texfaq/texfaq.github.io/FAQ-ragright.md

 miss the "never" part, and will often create ridiculously short lines, for some minor benefit later in the paragraph.
-The Plain TeX version of the command doesn't suffer this failing, but is rather conservative: it is loath to create too large a gap at the end of the line, but in some circumstances&nbsp;&mdash; such as where [hyphenation is suppressed](FAQ-hyphoff)&nbsp;&mdash; painfully large gaps may sometimes be required.
+The Plain TeX version of the command doesn't suffer this failing, but is rather conservative: it is loathe to create too large a gap at the end of the line, but in some circumstances&nbsp;&mdash; such as where [hyphenation is suppressed](FAQ-hyphoff)&nbsp;&mdash; painfully large gaps may sometimes be required.